 - Priority Deadline > We recommend that you apply by the priority deadline, if at all possible.
 This will give you the highest priority for admissions and for funding.
 If you miss the priority deadline for any reason, we do have secondary/late deadlines for all of our programs.
 View our deadlines here.

-- GRE Scores > Make sure to send your GRE scores to the University of Arizona College of Public Health/SOPHAS, code 4253.
+- GRE Scores > The GRE is currently optional for Fall 2023 admissions.
+Make sure to send your GRE scores to the University of Arizona College of Public Health/SOPHAS, code 4253.
 Once you have your scores, please also type the raw score and percentile into SOPHAS, as this will help us begin reviewing your application.

 - Transcripts > Send transcripts as early in the application process as possible.
 Make sure to send transcripts from all undergraduate and graduate institutions you have attended, including community colleges, directly from your schools’ registrar’s offices to SOPHAS.
 If you are trying to meet a December or January deadline and you are taking courses in the fall with grades that will post in December, please list those courses on SOPHAS as Planned or In Progress with no grades (waiting until your grades post may delay your application.

-- International Transcripts > If you have a degree from a country outside of the U.S. or Canada, we strongly recommend that you have your transcripts evaluated by WES at www.wes.org/cas.
+- International Transcripts > If you have a degree from a country outside of the U.S. or Canada, we require that you have your transcripts evaluated by WES at www.wes.org/cas.
 This process takes time, so we recommend starting this process early.